 A pinched nerve is one of the main reasons used to explain general lower back pain and is even more prevalent as the direct cause of sciatica.
 Compressed spinal nerve roots can occur in many patients, but also may be inaccurately diagnosed, making them possible sciatica scapegoats in some instances.

 Neuropathy conditions are the most difficult to accurately diagnose and pinched nerves are no exception to this rule.
 Statistics demonstrate a terrible incidence of misdiagnosis in patients deemed to be suffering from compressive neuropathy syndromes, especially those who were not diagnosed by a neurologist.

 This article will discuss how pinched spinal nerve roots may cause or contribute to sciatic nerve symptoms, as well as how compressed nerves are often mistakenly implicated in these same painful expressions.

-What is a Pinched Nerve?
+What is a Lumbar Pinched Nerve?

 Compressed nerves occur when one or more of the spinal nerve root components, which exit the spinal canal at each vertebral level, are impinged upon by some other structure.
 The most commonly diagnosed causes of nerve compression are herniated discs and spinal osteoarthritis.

 The nerve is usually said to be pinched as it exits the neuroforaminal opening by the disc or bone structure.
 This process is known as foraminal stenosis.
 In other cases, the nerve roots may be affected individually or en masse in the central canal space through spinal stenosis.
 Remember, the spinal cord ends above the most affected lumbar levels which are involved in causing sciatica, so the cauda equina exists freely in the central canal space.

 Other less diagnosed causes of pinched spinal nerve roots might include extreme spondylolisthesis, scoliosis, hyperkyphosis or hyperlordosis.
 However, many other mechanical compression scenarios may exist in less common instances.

 Here are some lesser known or lesser considered facts about compressive neuropathy conditions:

-Although it is one the most common back and neck pain diagnoses, pinched spinal nerves rarely actually cause chronic pain.
+Although it is one the most common back and neck pain diagnoses, pinched nerves rarely actually cause chronic pain.
 Instead, pain is typically transient and replaced by numbness and weakness over time.

 In order for a nerve to be truly pinched, the neuroforamen or central canal would have to be virtually completely sealed off.
 This is an extremely infrequent event, even in cases of severe trauma and degeneration.